junh-ki/gsoc_doc/docs/source/contents/implementation.rst

 	public Time preciseTestCPURT(final Task task, final List<Task> taskList, final TimeType executionCase, final ProcessingUnit pu)

-This method derives the response time of the observed task according to the classic response time equation.
+This method derives response time of the observed task according to the classic response time equation.
 The response time can be different depending upon the passed taskList which is decided according to the mapping model.
 Here, we are getting response time with RMS (Rate Monotonic Scheduling).
 It means that a task with the shorter period take the higher priority and vice versa.